lavishay-technion/ansible_shallow/05_roles/README.md

 ```
 ---

-# Running a role multiple times in one playbook
+# Running A Role Multiple Times In One Playbook

 Ansible only executes each role once, even if you define it multiple times, unless the parameters defined on the role are different for each definition.
 For example, Ansible only runs the role foo once in a play like this:
 ```yaml